Table of Contents

 What technologies best deter theft in parking lots?

-A layered approach is best.
+A layered approach works best.
 This includes Video AI for behavioral detection (loitering, unauthorized access), License Plate Recognition (LPR) for tracking vehicles, and active response units (lights/audio) to deter offenders.
 Combining these with improved lighting and environmental design offers the strongest protection.

 How does active deterrence lower liability for retailers?